-Welcome August and the bounty of the summer garden!
-This is a wonderful time of year to share some of your prize veggies with your friends and brag a bit about your growing skills in the garden (pun intended).
-We know how to enjoy our harvest, but we often miss a secondary harvest that will reap many rewards for you—saving seeds!
+Welcome August, and with it the bounty of the summer garden!
+Late summer is a wonderful time of year to share some of your prize veggies with your friends and brag a bit about your growing skills in the garden.
+We know how to enjoy harvest time, but we often miss a secondary harvest from which you will reap many rewards.
+Save your seeds!
 Even if you didn’t garden this year, you can save seeds from the foods you eat.

-The world of seed saving can be complicated, but it doesn’t have to be to get started.
-Starting out is simple and only requires a few household items, time and experimentation.
-Here are some of the benefits:
+The world of seed saving can be complicated, but it doesn’t have to be overwhelming.
+Starting out is simple and only requires time, experimentation, and a few household items.

 - Saving the cost of seed for the next growing cycle